 There are three main building blocks which form the foundation of a cat's potential lifespan: Consistent veterinary care; a nutritious age-appropriate diet; and responsible at-home care.
-A close bond with you, her owner, is also essential to ensuring that your cat spends her entire lifespan in the highest quality of comfort possible during their entire lifespan.
+Maintaining a close bond with your cat is also essential to ensuring the highest quality of comfort possible during their entire lifespan.

-While it was once understood that cats go through three basic stages of age, it is now believed they develop through six stages.
+While it was once understood that cats go through three basic stages of age, it's now believed they develop through six stages.

 - Kittenhood: The growth period, which for most cats, lasts from birth until about six months.
 This is when cats are most vulnerable to disease but are also at their most trainable.